-Studies show that marketers who set goals are more likely to report success over those who don’t by a whopping 429%.
-(Yes, you read that right.)
+Studies show that marketers who set goals with a marketing plan are more likely to report success over those who don’t by a whopping 429%.

 A marketing plan describes who your customers are, how they gather information, and how you plan to target them and win them over.